ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ### Semantics
 {: unnumbered}

-The root identifier `$` represents the root node of the argument and produces a nodelist consisting of that root node.
+The root identifier `$` represents the root node of the query argument and produces a nodelist consisting of that root node.

 ### Examples